• Home |

 • .45 designates the nominal bore diameter

-• 405 refers to the 405 grain bullet the cartridge was designed to fire
+• 405 refers to the 405 grain bullet the cartridge was originally designed to fire

-The original Springfield load was designed to fire a 405-grain lead flat nose bullet at nearly 1,400 fps with 1,748 foot-pounds of muzzle energy.
-Although these numbers are not impressive by modern 45-70 loads that can exceed 2,200 fps and 3,400 foot-pounds of energy, it’s important to remember that the original loads utilized black powder as opposed to the smokeless powder loads used today.
+The original Springfield load was designed to fire a 405 grain lead flat nose bullet at nearly 1,400 fps muzzle velocity and with 1,748 ft-lbs of muzzle energy.
+Although these numbers are not impressive by modern 45-70 loads (which can exceed 2,200 fps muzzle velocity and 3,400 ft-lbs muzzle energy), it’s important to remember that the original loads utilized black powder as opposed to the modern era’s far more potent smokeless propellant.

 The 45-70 has made a name for itself as a potent guide gun cartridge and is frequently carried by hunters going into bear country for personal protection.
-Buffalo Bore 45-70 Magnum Dangerous Game ammo is an excellent choice if you expect grizzlies to be wandering about in your hunting grounds.
+Buffalo Bore 45-70 Magnum ammo is an excellent choice if you expect grizzlies to wander about in your hunting grounds.
 Fired from your Marlin or Henry carbine, its 2,000 fps and 3,500 foot-pounds of energy will make any bear think twice about making you dinner!

-Although many modern hunting cartridges may have superior ballistics or a flatter trajectory, there’s something special and satisfying about carrying a lever gun into the woods with the heavy hitting 45-70 at the ready for any game animal that may cross your path.
+Although many modern hunting cartridges may have superior ballistics and flatter trajectories, there’s something special and satisfying about carrying a heavy-hitting 45-70 lever gun into the woods.
+You’ll know you’re ready for any critter that crosses your path.

 Final Shots: 45-70 vs 30-30

-With its low recoil, the 30-30 Winchester makes a fine choice for black bear or deer hunting.
-It’s low cost per round also makes it the better choice if you enjoy plinking or just spending an afternoon at the range without blowing holes in your wallet.
+The lower-recoil 30-30 Winchester makes a fine choice for black bear or deer hunting.
+Its lower cost per round also makes it the better choice if you enjoy plinking or just spending an afternoon at the range without blowing holes through your wallet.

-Which round is best for you depends on your intended purpose for the rifle.
+Which round is better for you depends on your intended purpose for the rifle.

-If your love is big game hunting or will be wandering through bear territory, then a Marlin or Henry lever-action rifle chambered in 45-70 is what you’ll be wanting.
+If you love big game hunting – or will be wandering through bear territory – you’ll want a Marlin or Henry lever-action rifle chambered in 45-70.

-However, you only plan on hunting hogs, whitetail deer or just enjoy plinking with a lever gun, then the 30-30 will be more than enough for you.
+If you only plan on hunting hogs, whitetail deer, or just plinking with a lever gun, then the 30-30 will be more than enough.
 However, the 30-30 is not powerful enough to hunt moose or brown bears.

-But if your intended purpose is not big game hunting, then the choice is completely up to you.
+If your goal isn’t big game hunting, then the choice is completely up to you.
 Some shooters just love the heft of an 1874 Sharps and the thump of a 45-70.
-Yet some get their kicks from actuating the lever action on their Marlin 336 in 30-30 and love seeing the brass fly as they enjoy a day at the range.
+Some get their kicks from actuating the lever action on their Marlin 336 in 30-30.

 Chris Dwulet